mfilippa/regex_lib/readme.md

 ## Limitations

 * This runs on linux only.
-Go to http://www.pcre.org/ to get a port for windows
+Need more work to port to windows (http://www.pcre.org/)
 * This implements POSIX regular expressions, watch for differences with other implementations, like lack of '\d' and '\D'
 * A lot of sanity error checking is missing... just pass the right arguments and you won't have to worry about it (: